-See also:ChanList(), MemChan(), ViewKind()

-ChanList()

-This function generates a channel list in an array for a time view, result or an XY view.
-The channels can be filtered to show only a subset of the available channels.
-There are two command variants:

-'''

-Func ChanList(list%[]{, types%});

-Func ChanList(list%[], str${, types%});

-'''

-- list% An integer array to fill with channel numbers.
+See also:ChanFit(), ChanFitShow(), ChanFitCoef(), FitExp(), FitPoly()

+ChanHide() Hide a channel, or a list of channels.
+Hiding a channel that doesn't exist has no effect.
+Proc ChanHide(cSpc {,cSpc}); cSpc A channel specifier or -1 for all, -2 for visible, and -3 for selected channels.
+See also:ChanShow(),ChanList() ChanIndex() Get or set the index associated with a channel in a time view.
+RealMark channels use the index to select the data value to display.
+Func ChanIndex(chan%{, index%}); chan% A channel number.
+Currently, this is useful only with RealMark channels. index% If present and positive, this sets the zero-based channel index.
+If omitted or -1, the command returns the current index.
+If -2, the command returns the number of index values for the channel.
+Returns Either the channel index at the time of the call, or if index% is -2, the number of possible index values.
+See also:MarkInfo() ChanKind() This returns the type of a channel in the current time, result or XY view.
+Func ChanKind(chan%) chan% The channel number.
+Returns A code for the channel type or -3 if this is not a time, XY or result view:0None/deleted3Event (Event+)6WaveMark9Real wave1Waveform4Level7RealMark120XY channel2Event (Event-)5Marker8TextMark127Result channel The result and XY codes changed at version 3.16.
+Use ViewKind() to detect result and XY views if the script must be compatible with all versions of Spike2.
+See also:ChanList(),MemChan(),ViewKind() ChanList() This function fills an array with a channel list for a time, result or XY view.
+The result can be filtered to a subset of the available channels.
+There are two command variants: Func ChanList(list%[]{, types%}); Func ChanList(list%[], str\${, types%}); list% An integer array to fill with channel numbers.
 Element 0 is set to the number of channels returned.
 The remaining elements are channel numbers.
 If the array is too short, enough channels are returned to fill the array.
-It is unnecessary to list all the channel numbers for an XY view, since they are numbered contiguously. - types% This specifies the channels to return.
+It is unnecessary to list all the channel numbers for an XY view, since they are numbered contiguously. types% This specifies the channels to return.
 If omitted, all channels are returned.
 The values are the same as those defined for the DlgChan() function.
-XY views only allow exclude visible (1024) and exclude hidden (2048) channels. - str\$ A channel specification such as "1..10,v1,m1" or "v1a".
+XY views only allow exclude visible (1024) and exclude hidden (2048) channels. str\$ A channel specification such as "110,v1,m1" or "v1a".
 Only channels that exist in the current view are returned in list%.
-If types% is provided, only channels that match both the string and types% are returned in list%. - Returns The number of channels that would be returned if the array were of unlimited length or 0 if the view is not the correct type.
+If types% is provided, only channels that match both the string and types% are returned in list%.
+Returns The number of channels that would be returned if the array were of unlimited length or 0 if the view is not the correct type.